 Knowledge is power on the Summoner’s Rift – knowing where your opponents are will let help you survive ganks, secure objectives and win teamfights.
+Improving your warding skills is critical to your success.
 With that in mind, welcome to our League of Legends warding guide!

 When people think of peak League of Legends, they often think of the flashy outplays, but a big part of the game is controlling the map - and to do that, you need good vision.
 After our earlier map guide, we will try to help you become better at keeping an eye on the rest of the Rift.

 Wards give your team vision over a small part of the map around where they are deployed.
 Like with a champion, a ward's vision is blocked by terrain and the ward can only see a bush if in it.

 The most readily available source of wards is the warding token trinket.
 It starts with a charge and will generate a new ward every 240 seconds, holding up to two.
 The duration of the wards increases from 90 to 120 seconds as the champions level.